itsHaseebSaeed/CW-to-Secret-Contract-Migration/README.md

 # Migrating CW Counter Contract to Secret

 This repository contains a Cosmwasm smart contract that allows for a simple incrementing counter.
-We'll convert this contract to Secret network compatible contract.
+We'll convert this contract to Secret network-compatible contract.

 The contract has been written in Rust and uses Secret Network's CosmWasm module.
 The core functionality of the contract is to increment a count and maintain an individual count for each user.